 Sooo…if you’re into all that, but also a grazer, these bratwurst stuffed pretzel bites will save the day!
 Get your fix without having to mortgage a second stomach.

-And they really are quite easy and quick to make!
+They are delish dunked in mustard or Beer Cheese Fondue.
+And, they really are quite easy and quick to make!
 You’ll be whipping these up all the time!